Roundabout: North American introduction since 1990s

 In the mid-2010s, about 3% of the then circa 4,000 U.S. modern roundabouts were located in Carmel, Indiana, whose mayor James Brainard had been actively promoting their construction; because of increased safety, injuries caused by car accidents in the city dropped by 80% after 1996.
-As of December 2015 there were about 4,800 modern roundabouts in the United States.
-As an example, Washington state contained about 120 roundabouts as of October 2016, all having been built since 1997, with more planned.
+As of July 2026, there are an estimated 15,269 roundabouts in use in the United States.

-The first Canadian traffic circles were in Edmonton.
+The first Canadian traffic circles were in Ontario on the Queen Elizabeth Way highway (two in Niagara Falls, and one in Stoney Creek), and in Edmonton.
 There were seven such by 1954.
 However, they didn't gain popularity in the rest of the country until the 1990s.
 They became increasingly popular amongst traffic planners and civil engineers in the 15 years thereafter due to their success in Europe.
 By 2014 there were about 400 roundabouts in Canada at the time (most in Quebec, Alberta, British Columbia and Ontario), or one per 90,000 inhabitants (compared to one per 84,000 inhabitants in the United States that year).